 Minor(s)/Certificate(s): Creative Writing

 Hi, my name is Tamara and welcome to Pittsburgh!
 I am a philosophy major, and I am minoring in creative writing, which means I do a lot of writing and a mountain of reading, some might call that a nightmare, but I’ll take that over an exam any day.
-I am embarking on my second semester as a junior and this is my first year as a global ties mentor, I’m so excited to help you make yourself at home in Pitt.
+I am embarking on my second semester as a senior and this is my second year as a global ties mentor, I’m so excited to help you make yourself at home in Pitt.
 It’s always daunting moving somewhere foreign and it takes time to find your footing, but as a mentor I’m someone you can lean on and rely on to navigate this new chapter!
 I’ve been in your shoes too and have lived to tell the tale, having moved every few years growing up.
 This is an exciting road ahead for you and I’m glad to be a part of it.
 There is so much Pittsburgh has to offer and there is definitely something that will interest everyone, from diverse food to the arts (there are so many theatre productions and cinemas all over the city), sports (I’m partial to hockey games, LET’S GO PENS !!!) and there are so many different kinds of people you will meet and get to know.
 I am always here and happy to hear from you!

 Pronouns: she/her/hers